threatsimple/smugapi/README.md

 This will run the web service and bind to localhost.

-You'll want to pass api keys via either the cmd line or environment variables.
+This doesn't get you anything useful, though.
+You'll want to pass api keys via either the cmd line or environment variables, as discussed in the endpoints section below.

 # endpoints